- Optimizely Web Experimentation

 Segment experiment results

-By default, Optimizely shows results for all visitors who enter your experiment.
+By default, Optimizely Web Experimentation and Optimizely Feature Experimentation show results for all visitors who enter your experiment.
 However, not all visitors behave like your average visitors.
 Segmenting your results is a powerful way to gain deeper insights into your customers to design data-driven experiments and personalization campaigns.

 Use the Segment dropdown to drill down into a segment of your visitors.
 You can segment by a single attribute value or a combination of attribute values (learn more about using combinations).